 Zero Downtime Deployments

 If you would like the use the zero downtime feature which DeployHQ offers, the following steps must be taken to ensure that it works successfully:

-- When creating the site in STORM ensure that the custom path is set to something along the lines of deployment/current ("deployment" can be anything you like)
+- When creating the site in the Nimbus Hosting platform ensure that the custom path is set to something along the lines of deployment/current ("deployment" can be anything you like)

-- Once the website is created in STORM, Navigate to the PHP page and add the following php setting:
+- Once the website is created, navigate to the PHP page and add the following php setting:

 opcache.enable = 0

 without this, you will experience problems relating to changes not being seen on the site anfter a deployment.

 - Connect to your Nimbus Hosting server, either via SSH or FTPS, and delete the current folder along with it's contents.

 - When setting up the deployment in DeployHQ, enter the custom path as it was configured in your Nimbus Hosting platform. (deployment/current)